vtexdocs/help-center-content/docs/announcements/en/marketplace-new-offer-quality-filters.md

 author: 0QBQws7rk0t5Mnu8fgfUv
 slug: marketplace-new-offer-quality-filters
 legacySlug: marketplace-new-offer-quality-filters
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: We have launched a new configuration page so marketplaces can create requirements for approving offers.
+announcementSynopsisEN: 'We have launched a new configuration page so marketplaces can create requirements for approving offers.'
 ---

 A [marketplace](https://help.vtex.com/en/tutorial/estrategias-de-marketplace-na-vtex--tutorials_402#being-a-vtex-marketplace) is responsible for receiving offers from its sellers and reviewing and approving them so they can be added to the catalog, which is done through the Received SKUs page in the VTEX Admin.